 Advances and Reimbursement Timing

 While many entitlements are reimbursed after your move, some can be advanced to cover immediate costs.
-Both DLA and PPM reimbursements may qualify for advance disbursement, providing you with funds upfront to cover expenses such as gas, lodging, or truck rentals.
-Discuss with your travel office the available advances and the required documentation.
+You can request advance payment for certain entitlements, including DLA and PPM reimbursements, to cover immediate costs such as fuel, lodging, or truck rentals.
+Ask your finance office what qualifies before your move.

 Avoiding Extra Costs